 - Use experimental kits, such as ServoSET servo-mechanism and superheterodyne radio receivers.

-- Tailor your studies, choosing unit options that match your interests and career ambitions
+- Tailor your studies, choosing module options that match your interests and career ambitions

 - Work on a multidisciplinary group project to get the practical experience sought by employers